What is an escrow account and how does it work?

 Escrow accounts are not used for homeowners association (HOA) fees or some supplemental tax bills.
 The homeowner usually pays these payments directly.

-What are the advantages of having an escrow account?
+What are the advantages of having a mortgage escrow account?

 Using an escrow account to manage your taxes and insurance payments can offer important benefits.